circlefin/verite/packages/docs/blog/how_to_create_a_verification_registry_solidity.md

 The first library we will import into our contract is the `Ownable` library.
 This one is designed to make it easier to lock function calls down to the owner of the contract.

 The next library we will import is the `ECDSA` library.
-This library is used to help us decode signed and hashed data.
+This library is used to help us decode signed and hashed data; in the core examples for Verite, ECDSA keys are used to sign portable attestations in off-chain token form (i.e. VCs).

 Finally, we will import the `EIP712` library.
-This is the most important library in our contract since it is foundational to how we will verify credentials.
+This is the most important library in our contract since it is foundational to how we will verify credentials-- allowing a standard crypto wallet to sign over VCs at time of live presentation using their private key.
 For more on this, be sure to reference the [Smart Contract Patterns section](../docs/../verite/developers/tutorials/solidity-verifications).

 To import these libraries, add the following below the Solidity version in our contract: